Gabsjorge/libquality_api/README.md

 ```
 There is an alternative to npm available (which I personally use), that is [Yarn](https://yarnpkg.com/getting-started/install).

 Before proceding to the next section, configure the `.env` file located inside the environment folder, for the desired environment.
 The `.env.sample` file shows all the necessary variables that need to be filled.
+One of the needed infos is a Github personal access token, for more information in how to create one, use this [link](https://docs.github.com/pt/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Installation <a name = "installation"></a>
 To run the application inside your computer, do the following steps.